venkatamamidibathula/CKA/README.md

 **Path** = **/etc/kubernetes/manifests**

-We can only create PODS this way not replicasets
+We can only create PODS this way not replicasets, deployments.

 In **kubelet.service** file there is a parameter where you specify the value.